 Cheetahs are notoriously challenging to breed in captivity, making the illegal capture of wild cubs the primary source to meet the demand for exotic pets.
 The Horn of Africa is home to a dwindling population of adult and adolescent cheetahs, numbering less than 500.
 The ruthless removal of up to 300 cubs each year casts a dark shadow on the future of this magnificent species, with the looming threat of local extinction.

-CCF dedicated team in Somaliland works tirelessly to provide care, rehabilitation, and a second chance at life to the now 94 cheetahs, one leopard, and one caracal under their care.
+Amidst the darkness, there is a beacon of hope – the Cheetah Conservation Fund UK.
+Our dedicated team at the Cheetah Rescue and Conservation Centre in Somaliland tirelessly works to provide care, rehabilitation, and a second chance at life to the now 94 cheetahs, one leopard, and one caracal under our care.
 Moreover, we are resolute in our mission to raise awareness about the heinous illegal wildlife trade that plagues these remarkable creatures.

 You can play an integral role in our mission to protect and preserve the cheetah in the wild.
 Your support can help provide food, veterinary care, and more for these cubs and their fellow cheetahs in need.
-By making a donation to our charity in Canada, you can be a part of the solution, working towards a brighter, safer future for these endangered creatures.
+By making a donation to Cheetah Conservation Fund UK, you can be a part of the solution, working towards a brighter, safer future for these endangered creatures.
 Join us in our fight to ensure that the cheetah’s legacy continues to grace our world.